 Shared engine

 At the core of both modes is theWorkflowRunEngine.
-It parses the DOT graph, walks nodes, dispatches to handlers (agent, command, human, etc.), selects edges, and checkpoints after each stage.
+It parses the Graphviz graph, walks nodes, dispatches to handlers (agent, command, human, etc.), selects edges, and checkpoints after each stage.
 The engine is parameterized by an Interviewer trait that controls how human-in-the-loop questions are presented — terminal prompts in CLI mode, HTTP request/response in API mode.

 CLI mode